MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/5-set-up-environment.md

 ## Create the initial build pipeline

-Here we will make sure that we have the same pipeline we left off with in the [Manage your release workflow with Azure Pipelines](/learn/modules/manage-release-workflow?azure-portal=true) module.
+Here we will make sure that we have the same pipeline we left off with in the [Create a multi-stage pipeline with Azure Pipelines](/learn/modules/create-multi-stage-pipeline?azure-portal=true) module.
 In that module, we set up our pipeline to build, then deploy to the *Dev* environment, then to *Test*, and finally to *Staging*.
 Deploying to Staging from Test was done manually.
 For brevity here, we will automate the Staging deployment task.

 ### Turn on multistage pipelines in Azure DevOps